TalkBank/batchalign/README.md

 to learn more about other options.

 ## Programmatic
 Coming soon.
 The package is called `baln`.
-After following the instructions from the "Anaconda" setup section above, one can import APIs that perform the same actions as the CLI tool along some even more advanced custom analysis.
+After following the instructions from the "Anaconda" setup section above, one can import APIs that perform the same actions as the Command Line Interface (CLI) tool along some even more advanced custom analysis.